FadhilPM/tp/docs/DeveloperGuide.md

 **MSS**

-1. Artist chooses to add a new contact, and enters the client name, phone number, and optional project tag.
+1. Artist wants to add a new contact.
-2. ArtHive validates the entered information.
+2. Artist enters the client’s Name, Phone Number, and optional Project Tag.
-3. ArtHive adds the contact and displays a confirmation message.
+3. ArtHive adds the contact and displays a success message.

+    Use case ends.

 **Extensions**

-* 1a.
-Artist enters invalid phone number.
+* 2a.
+ArtHive detects that the entered Phone Number is invalid.
-  * 1a1.
-ArtHive shows error message with valid phone number format examples.
+  * 2a1.
+ArtHive displays an error message with the correct phone number format.
-  * 1a2.
-Artist enters a valid phone number.

     Use case resumes at step 2.

-* 1b.
-Artist enters a non-alphanumeric client name.
+* 2b.
+ArtHive detects that the client Name contains invalid characters or exceeds 40 characters.
-  * 1b1.
-ArtHive shows error message requesting only letters and numbers.
+  * 2b1.
+ArtHive displays an error message specifying the issue.
-  * 1b2.
-Artist enters a valid client name.

     Use case resumes at step 2.

-* 1c.
-Artist enters a client name exceeding 40 characters.
-  * 1c1.
-ArtHive shows error message about character limit.
-  * 1c2.
-Artist enters a valid client name.

-    Use case resumes at step 2.

-* 1d.
-Artist enters an invalid project tag.
+* 2c.
+ArtHive detects that the entered Project Tag is invalid.
-  * 1d1.
-ArtHive shows appropriate error message (excessive length or invalid characters).
+  * 2c1.
+ArtHive displays an error message specifying the issue (excessive length or invalid characters).
-  * 1d2.
-Artist enters a valid project tag.

     Use case resumes at step 2.